 Reconnect with small, intentional acts: a hug, making a cup of coffee, or sitting together.
 These gestures deposit into your relationship’s emotional bank account.
 Forgiveness is a choice to let go of the sting so one moment doesn’t define your connection.

-When to Bring in a Professional
+When to bring in a professional

 If you keep repeating the same patterns, contempt appears, or fights feel unsafe, outside help is wise.
-A couples therapist treats the relationship itself and helps you see patterns you can’t from inside the system.
+A couples therapist treats the relationship itself and helps you see patterns you can’t see from inside the system.

 Signs it’s time to seek help: